 “Caring With Comfort and Dignity for Improved Quality of Life"

 Palliative care is a medical specialty that helps patients and their families facing a serious illness, providing expert assistance during a difficult time.
-The Palliative Care Program at St. Catherine of Siena Hospital, offers guidance and emotional support to help you make complex medical decisions and coordinates care and treatment with doctors at any stage of your illness.
+The Palliative Care Program at St. Catherine of Siena Medical Center, offers guidance and emotional support to help you make complex medical decisions and coordinates care and treatment with doctors at any stage of your illness.
 An experienced team will help manage symptoms such

 Palliative care is often confused with hospice care.
 Hospice care is a type of palliative care specifically meant for those approaching the last stages of life, when curative treatment is no longer sought.
 Palliative care can help at any stage of serious illness.
 It can be initiated from the time of diagnosis to advanced disease and is often given alongside a curative treatment plan.